-What is important is the quality of the fruit.
+What is more important is the quality of the fruit.
 To help you, check the following preconditions:

-Preparing the apples is amazingly easy-as long as they remain whole and unscratched.
 Why?
-As soon as you cut or peel them, they immediately start fermenting and in a matter of minutes, they are down rotting which is, of course, a shame and a loss.
+As soon as you cut or peel them, they immediately start fermenting and in a matter of minutes, they are down rotting which is, of course, a shame and loss.